 Not all email marketing platforms are created equal.

-Each has its advantages and disadvantages, depending upon the needs of your business.
-If you are looking to keep in contact with your customers, or to move prospects along the sales funnel, then ActiveCampaign could potentially be for you.
+Each has its advantages and disadvantages, depending on the needs of your business.
+If you’re looking to keep in contact with your customers, or to move prospects along the sales funnel, then ActiveCampaign could be for you.

-ActiveCampaign is one of the big players in the marketing automation space with many features and integrations, as well as friendly support.
+ActiveCampaign is one of the big players in the marketing automation space.
+It comes with many features and integrations, as well as friendly customer support.

 In this ActiveCampaign review, we’ll look at some of the best features, the pros and cons, and who this tool is best suited to help.